solana-developers/professional-education/README.md

 **Outcome**: Build a solana smart contract from scratch

-**Content**: [Solana Professional Education presentation](presentations/Solana%20Professional%20Education.key), with lessons 1-4 without labs, then stright into Lab 6, Anchor.
+**Content**: [Solana Professional Education presentation](presentations/Solana%20Professional%20Education.key), with lessons 1-4 without labs, then straight into Lab 6, Anchor.

 **Prior setup**: Laptop with node.js 22 or newer, Windows machines much have WSL2 and Windows terminal installed.
 Solana CLI 1.18 and Anchor 0.30.1.